elastisys/compliantkubernetes-apps/helmfile/upstream/README.md

 ## To consider when upgrading a chart

 ### starboard-operator
-1. The Starboard Operator currently uses a subchart containing a PSP to allow the Trivy scanners to run and the RBAC to use it.
-Keep it until it is supported upstream.
+1. The Starboard Operator currently contains a subchart containing a PSP to allow the Trivy scanners to run and the RBAC to use it.
+   Keep it until we don't use PSP admission controller anymore.

 ### kube-prometheus-stack
 1. Some alerts rules (e.g alert manager) are kept and maintained separately in [prometheus-alerts chart](helmfile/charts/prometheus-alerts/)